-Bowel incontinence is the loss of voluntary bowel control.
-A person suffering from bowel incontinence may not be able to reach the bathroom fast enough.
-The most common causes include long-term constipation, severe diarrhea, stress, hemorrhoids, nerve or muscle damage, and overuse of laxatives.
+Loss of bowel control.
+This problem means you may not be able to reach the bathroom fast enough.
+The most common causes include long-lasting constipation, severe diarrhea, stress, hemorrhoids, nerve or muscle damage, and using laxatives too much.

 Diarrhea .
 It usually happens because of allergies or sensitivity to spicy foods or dairy products, bad water or food, a change in activity level, or an infection.
 Diarrhea can also signal another problem.
 If it you have it often or all the time, see your doctor.
 In some cases, she may tell you to see a doctor who specializes in treating bowel problems, called a gastroenterologist.